The Nectarie Café

 What Parisian Breakfast Actually Means

 In the American South and Southwest, finding that calibration consistently executed outside of major coastal cities is more difficult than the proliferation of French-named cafés might suggest.
-The Nectarie Café's positioning in San Antonio implies a commitment to that standard, placing it in a different competitive register than the broader brunch market that runs from Tex-Mex breakfast plates to the kind of all-day American café that deploys "French toast" without any particular allegiance to the French part.
+The Nectarie Café's positioning in San Antonio implies a commitment to that standard, placing it apart from the broader brunch market that runs from Tex-Mex breakfast plates to the kind of all-day American café that deploys "French toast" without any particular allegiance to the French part.
 For the kind of traveler who uses the morning meal as an orientation point for the day's eating, that positioning carries practical weight.

 San Antonio's Broader Dining Range